AI Trail Analysis

 Nearby amenities⌄

-- Parking area at the trailhead
+- Parking lot at trailhead

-- Picnic areas (along Skyline Drive)
+- Picnic areas (nearby)